 The Costa Rica currency is called Colon.
 US dollars and major credit cards are widely accepted.
 Check out my article on using money in Costa Rica

-All major credit cards are widely accepted.
+All major credit cards except American Express are widely accepted.
 You will also find ATM machined distributed throughout the country.

 Check out my Costa RicaVaccination post for more detailed information

-Do I need an electric adapter for a hair drier?
+14. Do I need an electric adapter for electronics?

 Outlets in Costa Rica are 110 V, with standard US two prong plugs.